lukereding/book_notes/guides_for/leading_a_team.md

 I find exchanges like this infuriating.
 Why might someone not have done thing X?

 (a) They want to do bad work
-(b) They didn't know they had to do X
+(b) They forget to do thing X
-(c) They forget to do thing X
+(c) They didn't know they had to do X
 (d) They deprioritized thing X
+(e) They didn't know how to do thing X / didn't have the resouces for thing X

 In these situations, the boss if often suggesting that the direct report simply did bad work.
 But no one _wants_ to do bad work.
 No one _wants_ to suck at their job.
 (If they do, they shouldn't be on your team!)

+So what's left: (b) - (e).
+It's possible they simply forgot.
+People are human and have complex lives, so that's possible and sometimes it happens.

-So what's left: (b) - (d).
-In all those cases, I'd argue it's a failure of the person's manager to make it clear that thing X was an expectation.
-People forget things: it happens.
+What about (c) - (e)?
+In all those cases, I'd argue it's a failure of the person's manager to make it clear that thing X was an expectation and that they had the resources needed to do the job.
 If folks don't have the right context, they can make inappropriate tradeoffs that result in the wrong things being prioritized.
 If they didn't know they had to do thing X, it's possible that training is an issue if thing X is really something common, but it's likely just a lack of communication.

 #### Make sure the vision is clear